Arox43iq/Clicks-Per-Second-Challenge-my-first-website-/README.md

-# Clicks Per Second Challenge (my first website)
+# Clicks Per Second Challenge (My First Website)

-It's a clicker where you can challenge yourself doing clicks
+This is a simple clicker game where you can test how fast you can click.
+Challenge yourself or your friends to see who gets the highest CPS (Clicks Per Second)!

+Thx for play =)